kettle17/AnorakAPI/README.md

 ## GET /train/{id}/sightings
 Returns a list of all sightings of that specific train, with station and timestamp metadata.

+## GET /station
+Returns all current stations in the data repository with their ids and names.

 ## POST /sightings
 When posting a valid list of sightings in a format such as:
 ```